jscaldwell55/tasking-assistant-extension/README.md

 This extension allows:

-Configuration Leads (CLs) to define field mappings in a Google Doc Contributors to automatically copy data from tasking platforms to submission forms Teams to share one configuration across hundreds of users
+Contributors to automatically copy data from tasking platforms to submission forms Team to share one configuration across hundreds of users

-SETUP
+SETUP (PROTOTYPE)

-For All Users

 Clone this repo or download the extension files
 In Chrome, go to chrome://extensions